20% Off your first consulting service!

 8. Where Types of Mechanical Threads Are Used

-• Plumbing: Pipe connectors, water fittings
+• Pipe connectors or water fittings use mechanical threads

-• Consumer products: Laptops, furniture, appliances
+• Laptops, furniture, and appliances contain these threads

 Where Types of Mechanical Threads Are Used

-9. Choosing the Right Thread Type
+9. Picking the Right Thread Type

 Q2: What is the difference between external and internal threads?